khagele/gaza/README.md

 We support them from here by sending money directly.
 This is used for clean water, food, medicine, fuel, and materials for tents, everything needed to keep our family and those around them alive for as long as possible.

-By marking donations as alms (_Zakaat_ & _Zakaat al-Fitr_), they have already supported **65 other unrelated families**.
+By marking donations as alms (_Zakaat_ & _Zakaat al-Fitr_), they have already supported 65 other unrelated families.
 Despite everything, that duty is sacred and they take care of the vulnerable within their reach.

 Every contribution via the links below helps and directly impacts extending the lives of these people. **Thank you.**